jsim2010/partite/CONTRACT.md

 statute
 : The conditions which permit modifying the assignment of a specified role to a given operative.

+1) The following roles shall exist:
+  - a) director: guides the direction of the project.
+  - b) consul: maintains the contract of the project as directed.
+  - c) architect: ensures a strategy satisfies the contract.
+  - d) developer: creates a product that executes a strategy.
+2) Each role shall have 1 statute for its appointment and 1 statute for its dismissal.
+3) **Resignation:** Any operative shall be able to dismiss themselves from any of their current roles at any time of their choosing.

+## III) Policies

 policy
-: The conditions that shall cause an operative to execute a specified action.
+: A defined set of conditions that, when they occur, shall immediately result in a specified action.

-product
-: A result of completing the project.

-vision
-: A succinct purpose that describes the intention of the project.

-requirement
-: A description of the behavior that a product is expected to exhibit in response to a given input.

-contract
-: The collection of requirements that encompass the project.

-specification
-: An explanation of how a product shall satisfy a requirement.

-strategy
-: A collection of specifications that cover the entirety of the contract.

 vote
+: An act of deciding if an action shall be taken.
+: The outcomes of a vote shall be one of the following:
+  - AFFIRMED: the action shall be taken
+  - UNAFFIRMED: the action shall not be taken

+ballot
-: Indicates an operative's opinion on a decision.
+: A declaration of an operative's opinion on a vote.

-blank
-: Indicates an operative's vote is not yet known.

-register
-: A mapping of a list of operatives to their vote.
+: A ballot shall be one of the following options:
+  - AGREE: the operative desires the action be done
+  - DENY: the operative desires the action not be done

+1) Each type of vote described in this contract shall have a policy that defines how a vote is initiated and how the ballots for a given vote shall determine the decision.

-## II) Roles
+## IV) Motions

-1) The following roles shall exist:
-        a) director: Guides the direction of the project.
-        b) executor: Enacts the policies of the project.
-        c) consul: Maintains the contract as directed.
-        d) architect: Ensures the strategy satisfies the contract.
-2) Each role shall have 1 statute for its appointment and 1 statute for its dismissal.
-3) Any operative shall be able to dismiss themselves from any of their current roles at any time of their choosing.

-## III) Project Creation

-1) In order to create a project, one or more operatives shall establish and agree on the following:
+premise
+: An explanation of why the statutes, policies, and/or vision of the project should be improved.

+docket
-        a) The vision of the project.
+: The list of accepted premises.
-        b) The appointment and dismissal statutes for each role.
-        c) Each of the project's policies.

-## IV) Policies

-1) A project shall provide the ability to define the following pairs of policies that define how the executor responds to votes.
-        a) Motions
-                i) adoption: When an executor shall adopt a motion. ii) defeat: When an executor shall defeat a motion.

-#### 5.1.2) Requests
-**acceptance**: When an executor shall accept a request.

-**declination**: When an executor shall decline a request.

-#### 5.1.3) Amendments
-**enactment**: When an executor shall enact an amendment.

-**repealment** When an executor shall repeal an amendment.

-#### 5.1.4) Blueprints
-**approval**: When an executor shall approve a blueprint.

-**rejection**: When an executor shall reject a blueprint.

-#### 5.1.5) Analyses
-**authorization**: When an executor shall authorize an analysis.

-**dismissal**: When an executor shall dismiss an analysis.
-2) For each pair of policies, the conditions of one policy must have no overlap with the conditions of the other policy.

-## 6) Motions

-### 6.1) Definitions
+alteration

-**alteration**: a collection of modifications to the statutes, policies, and/or vision of the project.
+: A collection of modifications to the statutes, policies, and/or vision of the project.

-**premise**: an explanation of what issue an alteration intends to resolve.
+motion

-**motion**: an object composed of:
+: An object composed of:
-- a premise
+- a list of premises
 - an alteration
-- a register of each director's vote on weighing the motion

-### 6.2) Actions

-The following actions related to a motion may be performed:

-propose a motion

-- Roles: `director`
-- Intent: `To improve the statutes, policies or vision of the project.`
-- Outcome: `Creates a motion with a premise and alteration and all votes in its register marked as blank.`

-weigh a motion

-- Roles: `director`
-- Intent: `To indicate the director's opinion on the correction improving the project.`
-- Outcome: `Marks the director's vote in the motion.`

-adopt a motion

-- Roles: `executor`
-- Outcome: `Modifies the statutes, policies and/or vision of the project as specified by the alteration.`

-defeat a motion

-- Roles: `executor`
-- Outcome: `Removes the motion from consideration.`
+1) Any director may create a premise.
+2) Any director may submit a ballot for a vote on accepting a premise.
+3) If the outcome of a vote to accept a premise is AFFIRMED, the premise is added to the docket.
+4) Any director may create a motion that contains one or more of the premises in the docket.
+5) Any director may submit a ballot for a vote on adopting a motion.
+6) If the outcome of a vote to adopt a motion is AFFIRMED, each premise in the motion is removed from the docket and the modifications are applied.

-## 7) Contract
+## V) Contract

-### 7.1) Definitions
+objective

-**objective**: An explanation why the contract needs to be modified.
+: An explanation of why the contract should be modified.

+agenda
+: A list of confirmed objectives.

+revision
+: A collection of modifications to a contract.

+amendment
-**petition**: An object composed of:
+: An object composed of:
 - an objective
-- a register of each director's vote on judging the petition

-**directive**: An object composed of:
-- an objective

-**revision**: A collection of modifications to a contract.

-**amendment**: An object composed of:
-- an objective
 - a revision

-- a register of each director's vote on appraising the amendment
+version

-**version**: An object composed of:
+: An object composed of:
-- the state of the contract at a given point
+- the contract at a given time

-### 7.2) Actions

-introduce a petition

-- Roles: `any`
-- Intent: `To request the contract be modified to more fully meet the vision.`
-- Outcome: `Creates a petition with the objective and all votes in its register marked as blank.`

-judge a petition

-- Roles: `director`
-- Intent: `To indicate the director's opinion on the validity of the objective.`
-- Outcome: `Marks the director's vote in the register of the petition.`

-accept a petition

-- Roles: `executor`
-- Outcome: `Creates a directive with the mission of the petition.`

-decline a petition

-- Roles: `executor`
-- Outcome: `Removes the petition from consideration.`

-draft an amendment

-- Roles: `consul`
-- Intent: `To create a revision that fulfills the objective of a directive.`
-- Outcome: `Creates an amendment with the objective, the revision and all votes in the register marked as blank.`

-appraise an amendment

-- Roles: `director`
-- Intent: `To indicate the director's opinion on the revision meeting the mission and the vision.`
-- Outcome: `Marks the director's vote in the register of the amendment.`

-enact an amendment

-- Roles: `executor`
-- Outcome: `Updates the contract as specified by the revision and creates a version.`

-repeal an amendment

-- Roles: `executor`
-- Outcome: `Creates a directive with the amendment's mission.`
+- a name

+1) Any operative may create an objective.
+2) Any director may submit a ballot for a vote on ratifying an objective.
+3) If the outcome of a vote to ratify an objective is AFFIRMED, the objective is added to the agenda.
+4) Any consul may create an amendment that contains an objective from the agenda.
+5) Any director may submit a ballot for a vote on enacting an amendment.
+6) If the outcome of a vote to enact an amendment is AFFIRMED, the objective is removed from the agenda, the revision is applied, and a version is created.

 ## 8) Strategy